 - Schedule and deliver a 30-45 minute coaching/mentoring session with your assigned student once every two weeks

-- Committed to support your student through phase 2 and 3 of the iHub training program (12 weeks each phase)
+- Committed to support your student through all three phases of the iHub training program (10 months, March through November, 2022)

 - Participate in a monthly Zoom call hosted by the iHub Coach Coordinator and joined by all local and HFI international coach-mentors.

-- Prior experience coaching technical or business professionals is an asset but not a must have.
+- Prior experience coaching young business professionals is an asset but not a must have.

 Yes!
-The iHub Coaches SOP contains all the information and tools you will need to successfully deliver your coaching/mentoring sessions
+The iHub Coach-Mentor SOP contains all the information and tools you will need to successfully deliver your coaching/mentoring sessions.
+This self-study Coaching Onboarding / Reference will provide you:

-- Help you learn about and build Cultural Intelligence (CQ);
+- learn about and build Cultural Intelligence (CQ);

 ⇒ Outcomes of the Program